kwiatks/Watson-Node-Red-examples/README.md

-....Work in progress...More to come in a moment...
+....Work in progress...More to come in a moment... sjk